Our School App Stay connected on the go...

 - Examination Boards

-Levels of information we share on students with the above bodies will differ and may, in many cases, only include the individual student’s name, date of birth and emergency contact details for example.
+Levels of information we share on students with the above bodies will differ and may, in many cases, only include the individual student’s name and date of birth for example.

 Why we share student information